 In practice, due to the non-convexity of neural networks, it is computationally intractable to compute the best adversarial attack $\delta = \argmax_{\Tilde{\delta} \in \Delta} h(w,\Tilde{\delta};x)$, but the standard projected gradient descent (PGD) attack \citep{madry2017towards} is widely believed to produce near-optimal attacks, by iteratively projecting the gradient $\nabla_{\delta} h(w, \delta; x)$ onto the set of extreme points of $\Delta$, i.e.,

 updating the attack $\delta$ with the projected gradient $\projgrad(\nabla_{\delta} h(w, \delta; x))$ and some step size $\dss$, and projecting the update attack to the feasible set $\Delta$, i.e,

-Despite the significant robustness gained from $\algostd$, it demands high computational costs for training.
-The ``free'' adversarial training algorithm $\algofree$ \citep{shafahi2019adversarial} is proposed to avoid the overhead cost, by simultaneously updating the model weight parameter $w$ when performing PGD attacks. $\algofree$ is empirically observed to achieve comparable robustness to $\algostd$, while it can considerably reduce the training time \citep{shafahi2019adversarial, wong2020fast}.
+Despite the significant robustness gained from $\algostd$, it demands significant computational costs for training.
+The Free adversarial training algorithm $\algofree$ \citep{shafahi2019adversarial} is proposed to avoid the overhead cost, by simultaneously updating the model weight parameter $w$ when performing PGD attacks. $\algofree$ is empirically observed to achieve comparable robustness to $\algostd$, while it can considerably reduce the training time \citep{shafahi2019adversarial, wong2020fast}.

-We also compare $\algostd$ and $\algofree$ with the ``fast'' adversarial training algorithm $\algofast$ \citep{wong2020fast}, which is a variant of the fast gradient sign method (FGSM) by \citet{goodfellow2014explaining}.
-Instead of computing a perfect perturbation, it applies only one projected gradient step with fine-tuned step size from a randomly initialized point in $\Delta$.
-It is also empirically observed to achieve comparable robustness with fewer cost \citep{wong2020fast, andriushchenko2020understanding}.
+We also compare $\algostd$ and $\algofree$ with the Fast adversarial training algorithm $\algofast$ \citep{wong2020fast}, a variant of the fast gradient sign method (FGSM) proposed by \citet{goodfellow2014explaining}.
+Instead of computing a perfect perturbation, it applies only one projected gradient step with fine-tuned step size from a randomly initialized point in $\Delta$. $\algofast$ is empirically shown to achieve comparable robustness to the standard PGD training with lower training costs \citep{wong2020fast, andriushchenko2020understanding}.